Investment Accounts

 Certificates are the tried and trusted way to earn interest on your money with minimal risk.

 Certificates are a versatile investment choice that can help you save for future expenses with a clear target date, such as college tuition or other big-ticket items.
-With FFCCU, you can choose from certificates with terms ranging from 3 to 60 months, allowing you to lock in a great rate depending on your investing goals.
+With FFCCU, you can choose from certificates with terms ranging from 3 to 60 months, allowing you to lock in a great rate that works with the timeline for your investing goals.
 Whether you're saving for a wedding, college, vacation, or something else, our certificates can help you reach your financial objectives.
-Simply choose the term that works best for you and make an initial deposit to get started.
+Simply choose the term that works best for you and make your deposit.

 Money Market Accounts

-Get Full Access to Your Money While Still Earning the Best Return on Your Investment
+Get Full Access to Your Money While Still Earning a Great Return on Your Investment

 An FFCCU Money Market account is a valuable benefit that gives you access to your money at any time while still earning a higher potential return on your investments.
 With four tiers to choose from, you can select the option that best fits your needs.
-You can make unlimited deposits into your account, and you can withdraw or transfer up to a set amount without incurring a withdrawal penalty, depending on your tier.
-So why wait?
-Start earning higher returns with your investments today with FFCCU's Money Market account.
+You can make unlimited deposits into your account, and you can withdraw or transfer funds several times a month before you incur a penalty.
+Start earning higher returns with your investments today with an FFCCU Money Market account.

 IRAs